Mazda Familia: GLC (1981–1985)

-Sixth generation (BF; 1985–1994)
+Sixth generation (BF; 1985)

 In January 1985, the sixth generation Familia/323 was fully renewed.
-It was available as a hatchback (with three or five doors) or four-door sedan only for the first year; wagon and cabriolet models were added in November 1985 and March 1986 respectively.
+It was available as a hatchback (with three or five doors) or four-door saloon only for the first year; wagon and cabriolet models were added in November 1985 and March 1986 respectively.
 The wagon was commonly sold as a light van in Japan, but for the first time it was also available as a passenger-oriented wagon model in the Japanese domestic market.
 In November 1986, cumulative production of Familias (excluding vans and pickups) reached five million units; at the time, Mazda was building about 40,000 Familia/323s per month.
 In January 1987 a personal coupé version with its own bodywork, the Étude, was added.
 In February 1987 the Familia range underwent a light facelift that included replacing the old E engines with the more modern B series.
 In some markets, such as Indonesia, the E engine continued to be installed after the facelift.

 This generation of the Familia/323 was also available in a version with a turbocharged DOHC engine, with either front- or four-wheel drive, producing 140 PS.
-The 4WD version (sold in either a light-weight GT or fully optioned GT-X grade) introduced in October 1985, saw some success in rally's Group A category.
+The 4WD version (sold in either a lightweight GT or fully optioned GT-X grade) introduced in October 1985, saw some success in rally's Group A category.
 A limited production Japanese-only homologation special, the 4WD GT-Ae, appeared May 1988 and offered an additional ten horsepower and viscous rear limited slip differential (similar to the later BG Familia).
 Full time four-wheel drive was also available in more pedestrian versions like the 1.5 hatchback.

-There was also a 1.7-liter diesel version available with 58 PS at 4300 rpm and 112 N·m at 2800 rpm.
-Introduced in July 1985, it is a naturally aspirated indirect injection engine.
+There was also a 1.7-litre diesel version available with 58 PS at 4300 rpm and 112 Nm at 2800 rpm.
+Introduced in July 1985, it is a naturally aspirated, indirect injection engine.

 As with the earlier 323 Wagon/Familia Van, the wagon (BW) skipped the succeeding generational change and continued to be available alongside the next generation in most markets.
 It was later updated with a new grille and continued to be available until 1994/95.
-When the sedans and hatchbacks received new engines in late 1987, the vans continued to use the old E-series units for a little longer.
+When the saloons and hatchbacks received new engines in late 1987, the vans continued to use the old E-series units for a little longer.

-A factory-built convertible body was introduced in March 1986 in both Mazda 323 and Ford Laser (323 panels from firewall back) versions, initially running the 1.5-liter turbocharged E5T engine but later switching to the 1.6-liter DOHC B6D.
+A factory-built convertible body was introduced in March 1986 in both Mazda 323 and Ford Laser (323 panels from firewall back) versions, initially running the 1.5-litre turbocharged E5T engine but later switching to the 1.6-litre DOHC B6D.